 Even if you can’t 100% solve them there is still a good chance that you can dramatically reduce your symptoms.

 I have more in-depth articles on these topics but I wanted to include a couple of therapies below as well:

 - Change up your diet – If you aren’t already eating clean then now is the time.
 Sugar and processed and refined carbohydrates are especially bad for women’s hormones as they lead to menstrual problems and insulin resistance.
 Cut out the sugars, bread, pasta, etc. and you should notice an improvement.
 Make sure to also simultaneously increase the number of greens that you consume (I mean seriously increase them).
 Cut back the sugar and put organic greens into your mouth on a daily basis.

-- Take over the counter supplements - There are a plethora of supplements that have been clinically shown and proven to help balance female hormones.
-I've written about these hormones extensively in other guides so I would encourage you to check them out here.
-Some of these include supplements which help your body eliminate estrogens, help reduce inflammation, help curb appetite cravings and so on.
-My two favorite for women are probably indole-3-carbinol and DIM.
+- Take over-the-counter supplements – There are a plethora of supplements that have been clinically shown and proven to help balance female hormones.
+I’ve written about these hormones extensively in other guides so I would encourage you to check them out here.
+Some of these include supplements that help your body eliminate estrogens, help reduce inflammation, help curb appetite cravings, and so on.
+My two favorites for women are probably indole-3-carbinol and DIM.

 - Exercise (the right way) – Exercise (but not too much) can help balance testosterone (18) levels and regulate your cycle.
 It can also help manage stress which can impact your sex hormones.

 - Consider using progesterone cream or pills – Bio-identical progesterone can help balance naturally high levels of estrogen and many women with high estrogen (known as estrogen dominance) tend to have low progesterone levels.
 It may be possible to take some progesterone and bring balance back to your hormones without using the pill.